The Members of Shreyas Shipping and Logistics Limited

-A detailed review of the operations performance and future outlook of the Company andits business is given in theManagement Discussion and Analysis appearing as Annexure 4 to this Report and italso covers economic factors that impacted the growth of the business during the yearunder review.
+A detailed review of the growth of the company operations performancevis-a-vis industry growth and outlook of the Company and its business is given in theManagement Discussion and Analysis appearing as Annexure 4 to this Report and italso covers economic factors that impacted the growth of the business during the yearunder review.

 REPORT ON CORPORATE GOVERNANCE

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

 TRANSFER TO RESERVES

 For the financial year ended 31st March 2021 your Company has nottransferred any amount to Reserves.